Table of contents

 A career objective for an HR manager’s resume is a brief message for the recruiter to get him to learn some of your top qualifications and to state your career goal.
 Take some time to consider your career goals in the New Year.
 Keep the objective simple and easily readable.
 Never state your working preferences in the objective!

-Professional background and accomplishments can make a great difference for the recruiter.
+Professional background and accomplishments can make a significant difference for the recruiter.
 This means you should have a brief description of your main responsibilities under each of your past job titles.
 Also, don’t forget to mention your brightest and most substantial achievements.

 The last ones will show the recruiter the impact you have made for the former company and the employer.
 Your accomplishments will sound even more persuasive if you include the exact numbers stating the efficiency of your completed job.